drpetersonfernandes/SimpleLauncher/README.md

 - **Game Info:** Each grid cell shows a game cover, its name, a link to a YouTube video about the game, and an info link.

 - **Game Covers:** The cover images should have the same filename as the game.
 They are loaded from a folder inside the images folder, which should have the same name as the system.
 The images must be in PNG, JPG or JPEG format.
-If a cover is missing, it uses a default image.
+If a cover is missing, it uses a default image.<br>

 ![Screenshot](screenshot2.png)